divnix/digga/doc/api-reference-channels.md

 ## channels.\<name\>.patches
-patches to apply to this channel
+Patches to apply to this channel.

 *_Type_*: